solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use wash to fill panel lines.
 Do not go too heavy on the application.
 1. Use naptha on a cotton swab perpendicular to the panel line to remove excess.
 1. Use a marker to paint window trim after the final coat of paint is sprayed.
-1. Use a marker and trace borders of the lens to simulate rubber grommets.
+1. Use a marker and trace the borders of the lens to simulate rubber grommets.
-1. Use motolow marker for chrome accents.
+1. Use [Molotow marker](https://www.molotow.com/en/applications/marker-applications/liquid-chrome) for chrome accents.
-1. For added realism, add Tamiya clear blue to half of windshield fluid container.
+1. For added realism, add Tamiya clear blue to half of the windshield fluid container.

 ### Decals

-1. Use a coffee cup warmer plate to keep water room temperature while decaling.
+1. Use a coffee cup warmer plate to keep water at room temperature while dealing.
 1. Always use a new/sharp blade to cut out decals.
 1. Tamiya TS-13 is too hot for water slide decals.
 Do not apply directly over.
-1. Use a sharp knife to cut away more clear border around the decal before dipping into the water.
+1. Use a sharp knife to cut away a more clear border around the decal before dipping into the water.

 ## Stripping Paint